ClaudioZandonella/PRDA/README.md

 It is important to do not mistake a retrospective design analysis for post-hoc power analysis.
-The former defines the plausible effect size according to previous results in the literature or experts’ indications, whereas the latter defines the plausible effect size based on the same study results and it is a widely-deprecated practice (Goodman 1994;
+The former defines the plausible effect size according to previous results in the literature or experts indications, whereas the latter defines the plausible effect size based on the same study results and it is a widely-deprecated practice (Goodman 1994;
 Lenth 2007; Senn 2002).